w3s7y/revels-learning/README.md

 # revels-learning
 The aim of this project is primarily for personal learning, but hosted open-source in the hope that others may find it useful.
-It is an attempt to create a raw dataset through data collection and ultimately build a machine learning model capable of classifying (predicting) the type of revel based on only a few physical parameters (mass, height, width, etc).
+It is an attempt to create a dataset through data collection and ultimately build a machine learning model capable of classifying (predicting) the type of revel based on only a few physical parameters (mass, height, width, etc).

+This project is not by data scientists, but by a couple of infrastructure engineers using this to learn.

 ## Data collection method
 Our data was collected manually through physical measaurement of 10 bags of revels chocolates (approx 1.2KG).
 The general method was as follows.